 These topics are common to most of the procedures described throughout this manual and are frequently referenced by those procedures.
 For example, you must start a console session and access a CLI prompt before you begin to configure a network interface.
 Similarly, once logged on, you may want to display Help information about command options you can use.

 Router Features and Protocols

-The VNswitch 900 series router is available as either a preloaded factory-installed feature or as a software upgrade for existing level 2 VNswitch modules.
+The GIGAswitch GS2000 router is available as a preloaded factory-installed feature.